York Streets and City History

 Swinegate was known in Viking and medieval times as Swinegail, meaning the lane where swine were kept.
 Swinegate once also included the street now called Little Stonegate.
 Swinegate is linked to Grape Lane, Patrick Pool and Stonegate.

-This road was the site of York’s Tyburn , once the site of York’s gallows.
+This road was the site of York’s ‘Tyburn’, where the York gallows were located.

 Tanner Row was the street of the tanners.
 It more or less follows the course of a Roman road between York and Tadcaster.

 The Stonebow’s name probably refers to an arch that once crossed the street.
 The street runs between Hungate and Peaseholme Green.